CENDARI/documentation/source/admin/install/litef.rst

 Add the new sysadmin's API key to ``/etc/litef/application.conf``.

+.. _ckan-db-changes-lbl:

-Litef needs modifications to the CKAN dabase.
+Litef needs modifications to the CKAN database.

 .. code-block:: sql